This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Care for your wound as directed:

-Good foot care may prevent ulcers, or keep them from getting worse.
-Follow your healthcare provider's instructions about foot care.
-You may also do the following:
+Good foot care may help prevent ulcers, or keep them from getting worse.
+Ask someone to help you if you are not able to check your feet by yourself.
+You or another person may need to do any of the following:

 - Wash your feet each day with soap and warm water.
 Do not use hot water, because this can injure your foot.
 Dry your feet gently with a towel after you wash them.
 Dry between and under your toes.